Introduction to Supplemental Security Income

 - Live within one of the U.S. states or territories.

-- Apply to any other cash benefit to which he or she may be eligible.
+- Apply to all other cash benefits to which he or she may be eligible.

 - Give the SSA permission to contact financial institutions to verify the need.